 Some things may make you at higher risk for ulcerative colitis.
 These include your:

 Age.
-The disease most often starts when you are between the ages of 15 and 30 years old.
+The disease most often starts when you're between ages15 and 30.

 Family history.
-Having a family member or close blood relative with ulcerative colitis raises your risk of the disease.
+Having a family member or close blood relative with ulcerative colitis raises your risk for the disease.

 Race and ethnicity.
 It happens more often in white people and people of Jewish descent.